miftahfurqaanul/python_crud_program/README.md

 ## Teacher Understanding

-This project caters to the [Industry/Business Domain] industry, specifically addressing the need to manage [Data Entity] data efficiently.
-[Data Entity] plays a crucial role in [Explain the importance of data entity in business processes].
+This project caters to the [Education/School Domain] Education, specifically addressing the need to manage [Data Entity] data efficiently.
+[Data Entity] plays a crucial role in [Explain the importance of data entity in Education processes].

 **Benefits:**